richgj/rccrypt/README.md

 				make
 	If you wish to add options, feel free to do so :-)

-2. Copy both the rccrypt and the rcc program to somewhere you can run it.
+2. Copy both the rccrypt and the rccrypt_bg program to somewhere you can run it.
 	Find the places you could copy it to using echo $PATH